 That’s where infusing oil with rose essence come in.
 This process is simple, less expensive, and will result in rose scented oil, albeit a milder smelling version than an essential oil.

 You will need organically grown roses; if you grow your own roses, so much the better.
 If not, spend a little more and purchase organically grown; remember this oil is going on your sensitive skin.

 Once you have the roses, crush them to allow the petals to release their essential oils.
 You can also use dried rose petals but be aware that their aroma has already faded.

-Fill a clean jar about ¾ full with the crushed petals.
+Fill a clean jar about ¾ full of the crushed petals.
 Fill the jar to the top with oil.
 The type of oil you use should be one that has the least aroma.
-Good choices are jojoba oil, safflower oil, almond oil, canola oil or even a light olive oil.
+Good choices are jojoba oil, safflower oil, almond oil, canola oil, or even a light olive oil.

 Tightly cap the jar and shake it around to distribute the petals.
 Label and date the jar and store it in a cool, dark area.
 Continue to shake the petals around each day, leaving the oil in the cool, dark area for four weeks.
 Then, strain the oil into a clean container over a sieve or colander.
 Put the petals in cheesecloth or an old t-shirt and squeeze them out to get out every bit of aromatic oil.

 That’s it.
 If the scent is too light for you, try making a double or triple infusion wherein the infused oil is used again with fresh roses to re-infuse the oil with scent.